Click here to return to our Houseboats Menu

-Anyone can do a walking tour of the Sausalito houseboat community, and the gates to most of the docks are unlocked.
-You’ll see everything from architectural gems to repurposed working boats to, well, a few maintenance-challenged vessels that date back to World War II.
+Anyone can do a walking tour of the Sausalito houseboats community.
+You’ll see everything from architectural gems to beautifully repurposed old working boats.
+And if you expand your walk beyond the well known areas you’ll encounter, well, a few maintenance-challenged gangways, piers and vessels.

 This vibrant community of floating homes recently turned 65 years old, but it remains as rebellious and vibrant as ever.
 You can read about the two most famous “golden era” Sausalito houseboats on the Taj Mahal page and on our Forbes Island page.

-Insiders Tip: One bike tour operator endangers both his clients and local residents by encouraging visitors to ride their bikes on the docks.
-Steer clear of renting from anyone who says this is OK.
+Insiders Tip: One bike tour operator endangers both his clients and local residents by encouraging visitors to ride their bikes on the docks, which the Floating Homes owners have asked people not to do.
+Steer clear of renting bikes from anyone who says this is OK.

 Some of these homes were once boats of different kinds, and the architectural visions that translated them into floating houses can be fascinating.
 As has been the tradition, many of the houseboat community members are professional artists.

-Stick to the well-maintained docks on your walking tour.
-There are some improvised walkways and planking in a few places but you don’t need to traverse any of these areas to admire the best architecture and it’s safer (and more respectful of residents’ privacy) to avoid them.
+Stick to the well-maintained areas on your walking tour.
+There are some improvised walkways and planking near the shore in a few places but you don’t need to traverse any of these areas to admire the best architecture and it’s safer (and more respectful of residents’ privacy) to avoid them.

 A paid walking tour of the houseboats, Liberty Ship shipyards area and the yacht harbors of Sausalito is offered on Saturdays and Sundays by a local guide.